OpenHFT/Chronicle-Map/README.md

 ### Improving the performance of Chronicle Maps Serialization

-Are you finding that when using Chronicle Map the serialisation is slow, but you have a large object graph

-here are some steps that you can take to improve performance ( you may find that just one of these steps gives you the performance you require )
+Are you finding that when using Chronicle Map the serialisation is slow, but you have a large object graph, if so - here are some steps that you can take to improve performance ( you may find that just one of these steps gives you the performance you require )

 * consider replacing java.io.Serializable with java.io.Externalizable ( java.io.Externalizable can be much